tbdbatista/dev-utils/DockerReadme.md

 3. docker exec -it container-name bash => executes bash.
 4. mysql -u root -p --protocol=tcp => command executed inside the container to open the MySQL server with the TCP protocol.

+### Accessing an external docker
+docker run -e MYSQL_ROOT_PASSWORD=Senha --name mysql-A -d -p 3306:3306 --volume=/data:/var/lib/mysql mysql => this will start a docker container named "mysql-A" with a MySQL database and map the container's port 3306 to the host's port 3306 mysql -u root -p --protocol=tcp --port=3306 => this command will allow you to access the MySQL shell as root user

+### Processing management
+docker stats [nome do container] => display consumption data for the specified container docker uptade [nome do container] -m 128M --cpus 0.2 => update the memory usage limit to 128MB and CPU usage to 20% for the specified container.
+These values can also be set when running the container with the \'docker run\' command

+### Server and container information
+docker info => display information about containers, images, operating system, architecture, memory, CPU, and other system information ip a => display information about the server's IP addresses docker container logs [nome do container] => display execution logs for the specified container docker container top [nome do container] => display the processes running in the specified container

 # Comandos para Docker :brazil:
 ### Baixando a imagem de um container